Thesis Examining Panel

 The Examiners should not have perceived or actual conflict of interest with the candidate, supervisory team and university.
 Please refer to the details in this link.

-- CVs of the nominated examiners: outdated, and no detailed track records on the HDR student supervisions and thesis examinations
+- CVs of the nominated examiners: outdated with no detailed track records on the HDR student supervisions and thesis examinations

-- Track records of the nominated examiners are scientifically and ethically questionable due to having publications in predatory publishers/journals – Beall’s list.
+- Track records of the nominated examiners are scientifically and ethically questionable due publications in predatory publishers/journals – Beall’s list.

 - Identified perceived or actual conflict of interest between the nominated examiners and the candidate/supervisors/university.